evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/areadoquadrado/README.md

 ## 📖 About

-This application stores the height and base of a square, calculates the area, and then doubles it.
-It was made just using `language java` and the IDE `vscode`.
+This application stores the height and base of a square, calculates the area and doubles it, and then prints both results.
+It was made just using `language java` and the `vscode` IDE.

 <br>